-From the viewpoint of securing market supply of each issue, 10, 20, 30 and 40-year issues in FY2023 are subject to the following rule, which is more advanced than the immediate reopening rule.
+From the viewpoint of securing market supply of each issue, 10, 20, 30 and 40-Year Bonds, Japan Climate Transition Bonds and Inflation-Indexed Bonds in FY2024 are subject to the following rule, which is more advanced than the immediate reopening rule.

-The 10-Year Bonds will be integrated into four issues (integrating April, May and June issues in 2023 into the April 2023 issue, July, August and September issues in 2023 into the July 2023 issue, October, November and December issues in 2023 into the October 2023 issue, and January, February and March issues in 2024 into the January 2024 issue) unless interest rates fluctuate wildly (the market yield on an auction day for a new issue deviates from the coupon on the previous issue with the same maturity date by more than 30 basis points).
+The 10-Year Bonds will be integrated into four issues (integrating April, May and June issues in 2024 into the April issue, July, August and September issues in 2024 into the July issue, October, November and December issues in 2024 into the October issue, and January, February and March issues in 2025 into the January issue) unless interest rates fluctuate wildly (the market yield on an auction day for a new issue deviates from the coupon on the previous issue with the same maturity date by more than 30 basis points).
 The reopening rule will also be used in principle to integrate 20-Year and 30-Year Bonds each into four issues.
 The 40-Year Bonds (May, July, September, November, January and March issues) will be integrated into one issue (May issue) in principle.
-JGBi issues (May, August, November and February issues) will be integrated into one issue (May issue) in principle.
+Japan Climate Transition Bonds will be integrated into one issue by maturity in principle (for 10-Year Japan Climate Transition Bonds, integrating May and October issues into the May issue; and for 5-Year Japan Climate Transition Bonds, integrating July and January issues into the July issue).
+Inflation-Indexed Bonds issues (May, August, November and February issues) will be integrated into one issue (May issue) in principle.